olofvndrhr/manga-dlp/README.md

 ## Description

 A manga download script written in python.
 It only supports [mangadex.org](https://mangadex.org/) for now.
-But support for other sites is planned.
+But support for other sites is _planned™_.

 Before downloading a new chapter, the script always checks if there is already a chapter with the same name in the download directory.
 If found the chapter is skipped.
 So you can run the script on a schedule to only download new chapters without any additional setup.

 The default behaiviour is to pack the images to a [cbz archive](https://en.wikipedia.org/wiki/Comic_book_archive).
-If you just want the folder with all the pictures use the flag `--nocbz`.
+If you just want the folder with all the pictures use the flag `--format ""`.

 ## _Currently_ Supported sites